shoneyjosh/IsThisHealthy-Site/README.md

 ### Install this repository:
 # Installation Guide

-### Known issue
-If you see this...

-`/Users/ethanzeigler/.rvm/gems/ruby-2.7.0@rails6/gems/activemodel-6.0.2.1/lib/active_model/type/value.rb:8: warning: The called method ``initialize' is defined here`

-You're fine.
-It's actually an issue with rails' code itself that they need to fix.
-You can ignore it without issue.

 ## Development Setup

 ### Install Ruby on Rails & PostgreSQL for your machine:

 > **TCNJ students using a VM:**
-Make sure that you have the correct version of Ruby and Rails installed on your VM by running the installruby.sh script, this is done by the following command:
+Make sure that you have the correct version of Ruby and Rails installed  by running the installruby.sh script, this is done by the following command:

     ./installruby.sh